Next Start

 Learn More About Hydraulic Brakes at UTI

-UTI’s Diesel Technology program has an entire course covering Diesel Truck Brake Systems & Chassis.
-Students learn all about hydraulic brakes and air brakes, from component identification to troubleshooting failures.
+Universal Technical Institute’s Diesel Technology program has an entire course covering diesel truck brake systems and chassis.
+Students are taught all about hydraulic brakes and air brakes, from component identification to troubleshooting failures.

-Apart from learning about truck braking systems and chassis, the program is designed to provide you with the knowledge and skills needed for an exciting role a diesel technician.1 And the program can take just 45 weeks to complete.7 To learn more, visit our program page and request more information.
+Apart from learning about truck braking systems and chassis, the program is designed to provide graduates with the knowledge and skills needed to pursue an entry-level role as a diesel technician.1 And, the program can take just 45 weeks to complete.7 To learn more, visit our program page and request more information.

 YOU COULD START YOUR EXCITING NEW CAREER AS A MECHANIC OR TECHNICIAN TODAY.